 People who are also looking to escape from their social and environmental triggers (e.g. home, work, family, peers) will also benefit from medical care.

 Detoxing alone can be dangerous.
 A medically-assisted treatment, however, offers professional management of the withdrawal process to lessen the symptoms and probability of relapse.

 One downside to medically-assisted care is the cost of treatment.
 However, there are financing options available in the UK to benefit medical care.

 This is one advantage of a self-medicated treatment since a person can do it at home.

-However, private alcohol detox at home doesn’t have the advantages of 24/7 medical care.
+However, undertaking an at-home detox in the UK doesn’t have the advantages of 24/7 medical care.
 If anything went wrong during the withdrawal phase, the person won’t have attending doctors with him for emergency care.

 What many people when self-managing their alcoholism at home is to taper off their alcohol consumption.

 The gradual withdrawal from alcohol helps to lessen the symptoms associated with it.